-WordPress has a built-in tool for export but that does not leave much room for control or to customize your export file.
-That can be a pain and that is why it is better to use a plugin.
+WordPress has a built-in tool for export, but that does not leave much room for control or to customize your export file.
+That is less than ideal, so this is one case where it is better to use a plugin.

-As always there are plenty of plugins out there, still WP All Export plugin seems like one of the best, or at least the one that I used and never failed to deliver.
+There are plenty of plugin options out there, but the WP All Export plugin is one of the best.
+I use it often, and it has never failed to deliver.

-Here is how to export data from WordPress with WP All Export:
+How to export data from WordPress with WP All Export

-On the next step, you can select what data you need to export into the CSV file and include that in your template.
+In the next step, you can select what data you need to export into the CSV file and include that in your template.
 You can include custom fields and all sorts of data.

-Once you have that, be sure to tap on the Preview button as that will show how the data will look like and what will be included in the export.
+Once you have that, be sure to tap on the Preview button to show what the data will look like and what will be included in the export.
 That button can save you time.

 We will divide our export into smaller batches and proceed to export the data into a CSV file.

-That is it, once the export is completed just download the file and you are all set.
+Once the export is completed, download the file, and you are all set.

-This plugin also has an import option, so this might be a nice way to import data to some other WordPress website as well.
+This plugin has an import option too.
+So, it’s a nice way to import data into your WordPress website.